Many retailers operate in the NSW energy markets

 Pricing differences can accelerate competition

 As retailers compete with each other, a range of prices will emerge in the market.
-This reflects the variation in service and product offerings, and the different price strategies retailers use to recover their costs.
+This reflects the variation in service and product offerings, and the different price strategies used by retailers’ costs.

-A common strategy has been for retailers to charge higher prices to customers who are less price sensitive and less willing or able to switch retailers – recovering more of their costs from these customers.
+A common strategy has been for retailers to charge higher prices to customers who are less price sensitive and less willing or able to switch retailers.
 This has been referred to as ‘loyalty tax’.
-Many people consider that this pricing strategy is unfair and inappropriate for an essential service where there has traditionally been little product differentiation.
-However, differences between prices encourage people to shop around because they can make savings.
-As retailers attempt to outcompete each other for these customers, they should become more efficient and the quality of services and products should improve.
+Differences between prices can encourage people to engage with the market and shop around because to make savings.
+As retailers attempt to outcompete each other for these customers, they should become more efficient, and the quality of services and products should improve.

 Competitive markets should result in relatively lower prices in the long run

 Although retailers constantly face competitive pressure to either lower their prices or develop new and better products, this does not mean that price rises will not occur in competitive markets.
-Even efficient, competitive retailers must respond to external cost pressures they can’t control (though we would expect retailers may have different ways of responding).
-In electricity markets, this can include the network costs faced by retailers, or increases in the cost of energy itself.
+Even efficient, competitive retailers must respond to external cost pressures they can’t control, in some cases by increasing prices.
+In electricity markets, these external costs include the network costs faced by retailers, or increases in the cost of purchasing electricity from the wholesale market, known as the National Electricity Market.

-However, over the long run, we would expect competition to deliver lower prices and more choice compared to a situation without competition, where retailers face no incentive to adapt to consumer preferences for lower prices or innovative products.
+However, over the long run, competition should deliver lower prices and more choice for consumers compared to a situation without competition, where a single supplier faces little (if any) no incentive to adapt to consumer preferences, to lower prices or to improve product offerings.

 Strong protections are required for customers experiencing vulnerability